tzhu2001/easy_rez/README.txt

 1) Cross platform enabled, tested in Linux and Windows
 2) no CMAKE required to release packages
 3) Integration with GIT
+4) Updated rez-release with ability to save resolved environment into a shell file

 How REZ is configured to work with GIT: